|Trump's father, Fred|

-It would all be ironic if Trump were not being taken seriously as a potential nominee.
+It would all be ironic if Trump was not being taken seriously.

 That question was once asked in Germany, about Jews.
 It was also asked in France, about Protestant Huguenots, about Christians in pagan Rome, and, indeed, about any group considered outside the larger culture.

 Really?
 From whom?
 Muslims.
 There are an estimated 3 million to 4 million Muslims in this country, less than 1 percent of the population, according to a 2015 Pew Research Center study.
 There are more Mormons (1.6 percent); atheists (3.1) and agnostics (4), none of whom follow standard Christian theology, than followers of Islam.

 Since 2001, the year when Pakistani and Saudi Muslim terrorists attacked this country, there have been 15 documented cases of Islamic terrorist acts in the United States.
 The numbers are extremely low for one reason: every statistical study comparing religion to crime has determined that "religious beliefs and behaviors exert a moderate deterrent effect on individuals' criminal behavior."
 Islamic members of society tend to be very religious.

 “An individual with high religious saliency (i.e. expressing the high importance of religion in their life) is less likely to be associated with criminal activities; similarly, an individual who regularly attends religious services or is highly involved in them will be less involved in criminality …” one report found.

 In contrast, hate crimes against Muslims have jumped dramatically and now represent 13 to 14 percent of all such crimes, according to FBI statistics.
 Muslims have endured “nearly 100 anti-Islam hate crimes each year from 2011 to 2013,” the report said.